flyingSpagetiMonstr/PE/note.md

   - %~d0: This extracts the drive letter from the path of the batch file.
   - %~p0: This extracts the directory (or path) of the batch file.
 - https://sebastiandedeyne.com/setting-up-a-global-gitignore-file/
+- git update-index --assume-unchanged <file-path>
+- system() takes route of current cmd instead of the position of .exe file as "."